Keeper-Security/Commander/README.md

     - ```--approve <device ID>``` Approve the specific device or all devices
     - ```--deny <device ID>``` Deny specific device
     - ```--trusted-ip``` When supplied with --approve, will only approve devices from a recognized IP address

+* ```this-device``` specific settings for the current device

+    Available sub-commands:

+    - ```rename``` - To rename the device.
+Device name should be no longer than 150 utf8 characters.

+        Example: `this-device rename work-computer`
+    - `register` - register a data key for the device.
+Needed for the persistent login to work.

+        Example: `this-device register`
+    - `persistent_login` - If enabled, the client can resume a logged in session or do cross client login.
+        If disabled, the client cannot resume a session.
+Available options: `on`, `off`

+        Example: `this-device persistent_login on`
+    - `ip_auto_approve` - If enabled, the device is not automatically approved based on the device’s IP address.
+        If disabled, the device will be auto approved based on a previously used ip address for the user or enterprise.
+        Available options: `yes`, `no`

+        Example: `this-device ip_auto_approve yes`

+        _Note: this does NOT affect cloud sso devices._
+    - `timeout` - If the session is idle for more than the set value then user will be logged out, ei session token will expire.
+Default value for commander is 2 days.
+        This value is device specific, the backend will track this based on the device_id in the session token.

 * ```audit-log``` Export audit and event logs to SIEM - [See Details](#event-logging-to-siem)
     - ```--target=splunk``` Export events to Splunk HTTP Event Collector